Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Optical modeling of SN 2023 uqf

-Because our primary goal is to infer the CSM density scale, we adopt a representative ejecta model motivated by previous Type Ibn progenitor and light-curve studies.
-We therefore fix the ejecta mass and kinetic energy to $M_\mathrm{ej} =2\ M_\odot$ and $E_\mathrm{expl}=10^{51}\ \mathrm{erg}$, consistent with optical light-curve modeling of typical SNe Ibn \citep[e.g.,][]{2016ApJ...824..100M,2022ApJ...927...25M}, which reduces parameter degeneracy when constraining the CSM.
+We adopt a representative ejecta model motivated by previous Type Ibn progenitor and light-curve studies.
+We therefore fix the ejecta mass and kinetic energy to \(M_{\rm ej}=2\,M_\odot\) and \(E_{\rm expl}=10^{51}\ {\rm erg}\), consistent with optical light-curve modeling of typical SNe Ibn \citep[e.g.,][]{2016ApJ...824..100M,2022ApJ...927...25M}.
+This choice reduces the degeneracy between ejecta and CSM parameters and allows us to focus on the CSM density structure, which is the quantity most directly relevant for both the optical luminosity and hadronic neutrino production.

 We initialize the interaction calculation at $R_\mathrm{sh,0}=10^{13}\,\mathrm{cm}$.
-Given the compact helium-star (WR-like; $R_\star\sim10^{11}\,\mathrm{cm}$) progenitors generally inferred for SNe Ibn \citep[e.g.,][]{2017ApJ...836..158H,2025arXiv251112362F}, the ejecta are expected to be already close to homologous expansion at this radius.
-We therefore assume homologous expansion and a broken power-law density profile, $\rho_\mathrm{ej} \propto r^{-n}$ with $n = 0$ (inner region) and $n = 7$ (outer region), as expected for compact helium-star progenitors \citep[e.g.,][]{1999ApJ...510..379M,2006ApJ...651..381C}.
+We emphasize that this choice is not an additional parameter tuned to the optical light curve.
+Given the compact helium-star (WR-like; $R_\star\sim10^{11}\,\mathrm{cm}$) progenitors generally inferred for SNe Ibn \citep[e.g.,][]{2017ApJ...836..158H,2025arXiv251112362F}, this radius is already much larger than the progenitor radius \((R_{\rm sh,0}\gg R_\star)\), so the ejecta are expected to be already close to homologous expansion.
+The corresponding travel time is

+which is much shorter than the observed optical evolution; therefore, starting the interaction calculation at \(R_{\rm sh,0}\) does not affect the day-scale light-curve and neutrino calculations.

+For the ejecta profile, we adopt the standard homologously expanding broken power-law structure widely used in supernova interaction calculations \citep[e.g.,][]{1999ApJ...510..379M,2006ApJ...651..381C}.
+This prescription is not tuned to SN 2023uqf, but provides a conventional compact-progenitor ejecta structure on which the CSM interaction is calculated.
+Specifically, the ejecta density is specified in velocity space as

+where $v=r/t$, $n=7$, and the inner profile is flat $(\delta=0)$.
+The transition velocity is set by the adopted ejecta mass and kinetic energy,